aliuosio/mage2.docker/README.md

     chmod +x bin/*
     bin/install

-> with `bin/install config` you can use prompts to configure install (THIS COMMAND IS BUGGY.
+> with `bin/install config` you can use prompts to configure install (USING the command with config IS BUGGY.
 FEEL FREE TO CONRIBUTE)

 > use .env to change values after installation and activate on restart of containers